Bioaccumulation of Pollutants in Fish Tissue

 Which lakes, streams and ocean locations are listed by the state as impaired for fish or shellfish consumption?

-Click on the map icon to the left to see an interactive map showing California waters placed on the 2006 impaired Water Bodies list as impaired for uses related fish or shellfish consumption.
+Click on the map icon to the left to see an interactive map showing California waters placed on the 2014 and 2016 Impaired Water Bodies list as impaired for uses related fish or shellfish consumption.

 Monitoring Fish and Shellfish for Contaminants at Levels of Concern